Nouns

 This role is used for NPs that represent where or when the action occurs.
 In English, this represents some of the senses of the words "in", "at", and "on".

 The counterpart of this particle is lon for distance and duration.
-Unlike that particle, when you provide an amount of time to hoi it means the length of time that it took to achieve the task specified in the rest of the predicate.
+Unlike the lon particle, when you provide an amount of time to hoi it means the length of time that it took to achieve the task specified in the rest of the predicate.

 When used with the negatitive particle yök, it means that the marked noun phrase is either excluded from being the location or time of the committed act of the predicate or that the act itself was committed but at a location or time that is somewhere other than the marked noun phrase.